tonyva/nsfret-uwrf/summer2025/RF/01Research/BioBackground/BlastAssignment.md

 4. tblastn - to search in a nucleotide sequence database with a protein query sequence

-Use this protein sequence to find out about whether it might be possible to trace the organism it came from
+Use this protein sequence to find out about whether it might be possible to trace the organism it came from:\
 \>CAE7832393\
 MQLFQQLGEALERLSSGHCAWNDLTKAELRNLAEFNEEPKSAIEGLEGLALEYTWQELHQATDGFSTARQ
 LGSGASGTVYHATLCEGTEAAVKVLDAPLRGGFEDEVRLLSRCRHPNVVMLLGFAEESLCSVFRHRRCAL